-Wevolve Labs is Nicholas Paul DeBruyne, working with a talented collective of collaborators.
+Nicholas Paul DeBruyne leads Wevolve Labs in collaboration with a talented collective of creatives that varies with every project.
 He is a practicing architect, artist, and maker who believes creativity has the power to bring people and ideas together.

 DeBruyne founded the international art collective Wevolve Labs in 2018.
-This collaborative group of creatives continues to work together to create projects that bring people together and contribute towards a positive future.
+This collaborative group continues to work together to create projects that bring people together in the interest of creativity and connection.
 We experiment with creativity in all our projects to test ideas that aim to envision a more optimistic future for the world around us.

 DeBruyne currently lives and works in Austin, TX.